tidymodels/recipes/tests/testthat/_snaps/basics.md

       recipe(HHV ~ (.)^2, data = biomass)
     Condition
       Error in `inline_check()`:
-      !
-No in-line functions should be used here; use steps to define baking actions.
+      x No in-line functions should be used here. i The following functions were found:
+      * `^` and `(`
+      i Instead use steps to do transformations.

 ---